-This burro territory is located 20 miles east of Austin.
 Located on the northwestern portion of the Toquima Mountain Range, it is believed that these mostly black or brown-black burros first appeared in the 1940s through escape and abandonment from past mining and ranching operations.
-The average burro stands 44 inches tall.
-Getting There: From Austin, take Hwy.
-50 east.

-Hot Springing: In Search of the Perfect Nevada Getaway
+Hot Springing: The Perfect Nevada Getaway for Weekend Warriors

 One weekend, two Nevada-lovers, a killer hot spring, a brood of wild burros, and miles upon miles of dirt roads = one epic weekend off grid in the Nevada backcountry for this dynamic duo.